Skip to content

 Overbrook water main break

-PHILADELPHIA (KYW Newsradio) — Crews responded to another water main break Monday morning in the city’s Overbrook Park neighborhood, where freezing temperatures turned streets and sidewalks into icy hazards.
+PHILADELPHIA (KYW Newsradio) — Crews responded to more water main breaks Monday in Manayunk and the city's Overbrook Park neighborhood, where freezing temperatures turned streets and sidewalks into icy hazards.

-Water started pouring out in Overbrook Park near City Avenue, and it was an icy mess.
+Water started pouring out in Overbrook Park near City Avenue early Monday, and it was an icy mess.

 Brian Holt lives on Greenhill Road near Haverford Avenue.
 He got up and saw there was water gushing out, pouring down the street, just making matters worse.